VirtualVidhya/content-website/content/webdev/css/projects/Solutions.md

 ---

-This page contains the links to code repositeries of all the HTML projects.
+This page contains the links to code repositeries of all the CSS projects.

 - {{< newtabref  href="https://github.com/VirtualVidhya/Projects-CSS/tree/main/SimplePortfolio" title="Simple Portfolio" >}}